Skip to content

 gpgkey=https://downloads.apache.org/cassandra/KEYS

-You can create the file and add the content using a text editor like nano or vim.
+You can create the file and add the content using a text editor such as nano or Vim.

 sudo yum install cassandra

 By default, data is stored in /var/lib/cassandra.
-Ensure appropriate permissions are set for this directory to avoid any issues with data storage and access.
+Set appropriate permissions for this directory to avoid any issues with data storage and access.

 Configuration#